48 Hours to Taste Kāpiti

 Fly out and over the stunning nature reserve, Kapiti Island and listen to the informative commentary as you are gliding your way through the air.
-The journey continues back towards the mainland, above the Tararuas range and towards Mt Wainui and you get to see into the heart of Transmission Gully.
+The journey continues back towards the mainland, above the mighty Tararua Ranges and towards Mt Wainui and you get to see into the heart of Transmission Gully.
 This is one you won't want to miss!

 Kāpiti Chocolate Factory

 Their chocolate makers have over 60 years of combined experience in chocolate, creating a range of delicious handcrafted treats available for the public to purchase from their factory shop.
 Immerse yourself in the world of chocolate by taking a factory tour and watch (and smell!) chocolate being made.